niels-lubbes/orbital/README.md

 infinity, or at most 6.

 We denote the fiber product of the projective line with itself by P^1xP^1.
-Celestial surfaces that contain finitely many circles through each point are the blowup of P^1xP^1 in either 0,2 or 4 complex conjugate points.
+Celestial surfaces, that contain finitely many circles through each point, are the blowup of P^1xP^1 in either 0, 2 or 4 complex conjugate points.
-We can parametize such blowups by constructing [linear series](https://github.com/niels-lubbes/linear_series) of forms of bidegree (2,2) that pass through the base points.
+We can parametrize such blowups by constructing a [linear series](https://github.com/niels-lubbes/linear_series) of forms of bidegree (2,2) that pass through the base points.

 We use [`get_surf()`](https://github.com/niels-lubbes/orbital/blob/master/orbital/src/orbital/surface_in_quadric.py)